 Visit the ancient Wat Phumin temple, over 400 years old, known for its outstanding and unique architecture.
 The Phra Ubosot Chaturamuk (Ubosot with four porches) is believed to be Thailand’s first Chatura Muk Ubosot, combining elements of an ubosot, a temple, and a pagoda.
 The temple’s interior features four large Buddha images facing the door in all directions.
 Notable murals, known as Hoop Tam, adorn the walls and depict Jataka stories, local legends, and the way of life of the Nan people in the past.
 Among these murals, the famous “Pu Man Ya Man” painting, depicting a man whispering in a woman’s ear, is particularly captivating.
 After exploring the wonders of Nan province, head towards Phrae province, known as the gateway to the Lanna Kingdom.
 With a rich history and a variety of attractions, including temples, natural wonders, and museums, Phrae promises an enchanting experience.
 Upon arrival in Phrae, check into your hotel for a relaxing overnight stay.

 Visiting Phae Mueang Phi Forest Park, also known as The Ghost Pillars, is an enchanting experience.
 This naturally occurring tourist attraction showcases soil and sandstone formations that have been naturally eroded into various shapes, creating a mesmerizing landscape of beautifully lined-up clay pillars and cliffs.
-The park was established on March 4, 1981, and covers an area of over 100 rai.
+The park was established on March 4, 1981, and covers an area of over 40 acres.
 Its geological beauty and unique formations make it a must-visit destination for nature enthusiasts and curious travelers.
 As you explore the forest and nature within Phae Mueang Phi Forest Park, you’ll find a well-prepared nature trail for general tourists to study the park’s geological features.
 This trail aims to promote knowledge and understanding of the park’s natural condition, allowing visitors to appreciate the wonders of this unique natural attraction even more.

-Next, your journey takes you to Wat Pong Sunan, a tranquil temple with notable cultural and historical significance.
+Next, your journey takes you to Wat Pong Sunan Temple, a tranquil temple with notable cultural and historical significance.
 The temple grounds feature a large golden reclining Buddha located near an auspicious archway, making it a prominent sight for visitors.
 Inside the ubosot (ordination hall), you’ll find the enshrined Buddha image named “Phra Chao Saen Suk,” which is over 500 years old and holds the pagoda containing the relics of the Lord Buddha.
 One of the intriguing features of Wat Pong Sunan is the 108 Phra That Chedi Wiharn Kaew, a white temple with all 108 pagodas surrounded by a wall of 108 plexiglas balls.
 Interestingly, when looking at these plexiglas balls, you’ll notice that the Phra That Chedi Wihan Kaew 108 pagodas appear to be beautifully upside down, creating a unique visual effect.
 Inside the viharn (assembly hall), you’ll find the enshrined large Buddha image named “Phra Saraswadee Prathanpon,” along with captivating murals depicting Buddha images in Phrae province and various zodiac years.
 These artistic creations add to the spiritual and cultural significance of the temple.

 Visiting Khum Wong Buri, an over 100-year-old distinctive pink ancient Thai house, offers a glimpse into the rich history and unique architectural styles of the past.
 This remarkable house was built in 1897 by Mae Chao Bua Tha, the first consort of Chao Luang Piriyathepwong, the last ruler of Phrae.
 Khum Wong Buri is a grand 2-storey golden teak wood house that beautifully combines Thai-Lanna and European architectural elements.
 The construction technique used in this house is a testament to traditional Thai craftsmanship.
 Instead of hammering nails, a tongue of wood engraving is inserted, and wooden wedges are used to secure the structure, making it a showcase of skilled craftsmanship.
 Originally, the roof was thatched with wooden pads, giving it a unique appearance.
 Over time, the roof material was changed to galvanized and tile, respectively, while decorative stencil wood patterns, popular during King Rama V’s reign, adorn the building’s exterior, including gables, roof ridges, eaves, air vents above doors, windows, and balcony windows.
 The interiors boast intricate patterns of plants and vines, adding to the house’s charm.
 Khum Wong Buri houses intriguing rooms, such as Chao Mae Bua Tha’s room, the living room, and the bedroom.
 These rooms are furnished with various antique items, including cabinets, beds, tables, chairs, dressing tables, cups, bowls, silverware, ancient weapons, and Buddha images from the Chiang Saen and U-Thong periods.
 Ancient pictures decorate the walls, narrating the fascinating story of this house and the people who lived within its walls.